mauricemach/zappa/README.md

     get '/:foo': ->
       @foo += '?'

-      actbusy =>
+      sleep 3, =>
         @foo += '!'
         render 'index'

-Or if you can't / don't want to use the fat arrow to bind "@/this":
+Or if you can't / don't want to use the fat arrow to bind `@`:

     get '/:foo': ->
-      @foo += '?'
+      params.foo += '?'

-      actbusy ->
+      sleep 3, ->
         params.foo += '!'
         render 'index'

 ### Let me guess.
 You can also post/put/del, use regexes, routes are matched first to last, all like any self-respecting sinatra clone.

 Exactly.
-Actually, when it comes to HTTP zappa hands over all the serious work to express, so there are no big surprises here:
+Actually, when it comes to HTTP zappa hands over all the serious work to Express, so there are no big surprises here:

     get '/': 'got'
     post '/': 'posted'